CNVC Certified Trainer from Portland, Oregon, USA

 Website: Center for Living Compassion

-Diving Deeper Into the Spiral of Life (Complete Course)
+Embodying the Consciousness of NVC (Complete Course)

-Cooperating with the Life Principle: Living the Heart of Life Unfolding (Complete Course)
+Living the Fullness of Life (Complete Course)